darknoon/layer-formats/README.md

 # Layer Formats

-A study of various design tools and their layer formats
+A study of various design tools and their layer formats.

+Data is captured from the pasteboard when copy-pasting layers within a tool.

 ## Introduction